msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 };
 ```

-> How will OpenGL know this array represents a triangle and not two lines ($AB$, $BC$, and no $CA$)?
+> How will OpenGL know this array represents a triangle and not two lines (_AB_, _BC_, and no _CA_)?
 We will tell OpenGL how to connect these points when initiating draw calls.

 Sending data from CPU to GPU memory is relatively slow, so we want to send the data once and keep it in GPU memory for as long as we need it.
 We can store large amounts of vertex data in memory via [Vertex Buffer Objects (VBO)](https://www.khronos.org/opengl/wiki/Vertex_Specification#Vertex_Buffer_Object).
 We can create such a buffer by calling `glGenBuffers` which assigns an ID to this buffer so we can refer to it later.